bitterjug/kashana/docs/elm-notes.rst

   the results list.
 That needs to be fixed to treat individual Results separately,

+- [ ] Refactor and pull all the ResltObject stuff out into its own module.
 - [ ] Upgrade to Elm 0.18 and use Http.jsonBody in the post request.

 - [ ] The Success class on fields should stay for 2 seconds and then fade.